A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Introduction

-Our main contributions are the following: (1) We propose the latent space Hawkes (LSH) model that uses a single latent space along with sender and receiver effects and both self and reciprocal excitation to model continuous-time networks.
-(2) We propose an alternating minimization approach to jointly estimate model parameters and latent positions of nodes.
-(3) We demonstrate that our LSH model is competitive with other models in predictive and generative tasks on 4 real network datasets while providing more interpretable model fits.
-(4) We apply our LSH model to perform exploratory analysis on a dataset of militarized disputes to reveal network structure between countries.
+In this paper, we consider using a single latent space representation to provide a more interpretable model.
+The single latent space limits the flexibility of the model compared to the DLS, so we increase flexibility by adding self excitation and sender and receiver effects.
+We demonstrate that our proposed latent space Hawkes (LSH) model is competitive with other models in predictive and generative tasks on 4 real network datasets while providing more interpretable and stable model fits.
+Furthermore, we apply our LSH model to perform exploratory analysis on a dataset of militarized disputes to reveal network structure between countries.